Do Go On - 369 - The Night Witches

 Thank you very much.

-Now, for people who don't know what Blovember is or what Blocktober is, Matt, what are we doing here?
+Now, for people who don't know what Blobemba is or what Blochtober is, Matt, what are we doing here?

-and now we're counting down the top nine for 2022 and we are up to the third most voted for topic in
+and now we're counting down the top nine for 2022.

-epic big topics but i can only imagine what is going to be the third most voted for for 2022.
+but I can only imagine what is going to be the third most voted for for 2022.

 People's block trees are starting to wilt.